An in-depth HTTP Strict Transport Security Tutorial

 How to use HSTS effectively

 Ensuring private and secure access to Internet-based sensitive data, confidential information, and personal transactions is paramount.
-One of the best steps you can take to keep your websites secure is to enable HSTS to ensure that all connections utilize Hypertext Transfer Protocol Secure (HTTPS).
+One of the best steps you can take to keep your websites secure is to enable HSTS to ensure that all connections utilise Hypertext Transfer Protocol Secure (HTTPS).
 HTTPS is more secure than its counterpart, Hypertext Transfer Protocol (HTTP).
 That’s because HTTPS is a security protocol layer on top of HTTP that uses SSL to encrypt users’ requests and responses over the Internet.

 This section explores how to implement HSTS and how to use it effectively, and the protection that HSTS provides against multiple attack forms.
 Let’s start by highlighting some additional security benefits of using HTTPS.